-Faculty and students at the college are engaged in various initiatives to foster the concept of an institute neighbourhood community network.
+Faculty and students of the college are engaged in various initiatives to foster the concept of an institute neighbourhood community network.
 Extension activities are integral to college education, offering students first-hand experience with grassroots-level societal issues.
 Through active participation, students gain insights into the challenges faced by developing societies, recognizing inequities and the obstacles hindering people's development.

-Jeevandeep Educational Institution Khardi College, situated in the Rural and Tribal Division, is dedicated to providing education to boys and girls from disadvantaged backgrounds.
+Jeevandeep Shaikshanik Sanstha's Poi's Arts, Commerce and Science College, Khardi situated in the Rural and Tribal area, is established for providing education to boys and girls from disadvantaged communities.
 In addition to fostering student development, the college is committed to improving the welfare of the surrounding community through extension work, spearheaded by the NSS and DLLE departments.
 Over the past five years, the college has organized various social programs, including activities in rural areas to raise awareness and address issues such as traffic rules, voting literacy, and AIDS awareness.
 Moreover, the college extends support to physically and economically disadvantaged children in rural areas, providing them with nutritious meals and monitoring their well-being.
-Furthermore, efforts are made to empower women through programs like Khel Paithani and HaldiKunku, fostering leadership skills and promoting active participation in decision-making processes.
+Furthermore, efforts are made to empower women through programs like Khel Paithani and HaldiKunku, fostering leadership skills and promoting active participation in decision-making process.
 Through these initiatives, the college remains steadfast in its commitment to serving the community.

-We strive for a culture of engagement and service that extends beyond our campus, enriching the lives of our surrounding community and beyond.
-Mahavidyalaya Vasundhara Sanjeevani Mandal Thane and Narayan Meghaj iLokhande, Maharashtra Shramvidyan Sanstha Mumbai are empowering women through self-help group training programs.
+We strive for a culture of engagement and service that extends beyond our campus, enriching the lives of our surrounding community.
+Mahavidyalaya Vasundhara Sanjeevani Mandal Thane and Narayan Meghaji Lokhande, Maharashtra Shramvidyan Sanstha Mumbai are empowering women through selfhelp group training programs.
 These initiatives provide women with valuable information on self-help groups, skill development, entrepreneurship, and government schemes, fostering economic independence and community development.
-Our college has engaged in meaningful discussions on sustainable empowerment of women in rural areas in collaboration with the Maharashtra State Women Commission, Mumbai.
-These discussions aim to foster the empowerment of women by addressing their unique challenges and promoting initiatives that support their economic, social, and personal development.
+Our college has always engaging in sustainable empowerment of women in rural areas in collaboration with the Maharashtra State Women Commission, Mumbai.
+These discussion aims to foster the empowerment of women by addressing their unique challenges and promoting initiatives that support their economic, social, and personal development.
 Through such endeavours, our college is committed to playing a vital role in advancing gender equality and creating positive change in our society.
 Under the NSS program, our college has initiated a meaningful project aimed at addressing malnutrition among children in the adopted village.
 Through the distribution of peanuts, we are providing essential nutrition to these vulnerable children.
 To support this cause, the college has rallied the collective efforts of teachers, students, and institutional dignitaries through an initiative called "Ek Haat Madticha."
 This initiative exemplifies our commitment to serving the needy in rural areas by pooling resources and mobilizing support from within the college community and beyond.
 By coming together in solidarity, we strive to make a tangible difference in the lives of those facing hardship in our adopted village.

-There are about 65 actives conducted during the assessment year.
-The reports are uploaded on the

-NAAC portal and website.
+There are about 57 activities conducted during the assessment year.
+The reports are uploaded on the NAAC portal and website.